runawaydevil/rssskull/README.md

 Access via: `@yourbotname /stats`

+## 🔮 Future Plans

+RSS Skull Bot is evolving!
+Check out our [**Roadmap**](ROADMAP.md) for upcoming features:

+- 📱 **WhatsApp Integration** - Full WhatsApp Business API support
+- 🤖 **Discord & Slack** - Multi-platform messaging support
+- 🧠 **AI-Powered Features** - Smart content filtering and analysis
+- 🏢 **Enterprise Features** - Multi-tenant architecture and advanced security

 ## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes: `git commit -m 'Add amazing feature'`
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to branch: `git push origin feature/amazing-feature`
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ### Development Setup